EyalGrinberg/rag-assignment/README.md

     - Load the file.
     - Split the document into chunks using a fixed-size strategy with overlap.
     - Embed each chunk using **OpenAI embeddings** (`text-embedding-3-large`).
-    - Insert each chunk along with its embedding, filename, split strategy, and timestamp into the `chunks` table.
+    - Insert each chunk along with its metadata <br>
+      The table columns are:
+      - ID
+      - chunk_text
+      - embedding
+      - filename
+      - split strategy
+      - created at (a timestamp)

 When execution finishes, the script prints the number of inserted chunks followed by:
 ```